RuggedScience/SDK/README.md

 By default the control utilities are installed to `${CMAKE_INSTALL_PREFIX}/bin`.
 This can be turned off with `-DINSTALL_UTILITIES=OFF`.

 Once the build process is finished, you will find a copy of the libraries and examples inside of the build directory or the install directory.

-# Python Bindings
-A Python package for this SDK can be built by setting the `BUILD_PYTHON_BINDINGS` flag when running the cmake config command.

-`cmake .. -DBUILD_PYTHON_BINDINGS=ON`
-`cmake --build .`

-On Windows you need to specify a single configuration when building the Python bindings.

-`cmake -DBUILD_SHARED_LIBS=OFF -DBUILD_PYTHON_BINDINGS=ON -DCMAKE_CONFIGURATION_TYPES:STRING=Release ..`
-`cmake --build . --config release`

-This requires that the current Python environment has the build package installed.
-This can be done using `python -m pip install build`.

-This should result in an `rssdk-*.whl` file in the build folder which can be installed using `python -m pip install ./rssdk-*.whl`

-For examples showing how to use the Python bindings see the [documentation](./extras/python-bindings/README.md).

-## Troubleshooting
-If you get an error about not being able to find the shared library when you try to import the module there are two things you can do.
-Either [install](#installing) the libraries or do a [static](#static-builds) build.